Your First Model

 timeline.
 Plans are added to the timeline through the

-Context. - Agents: Generally people in a disease model, agents are the entities that dynamically interact over the course of the simulation.
-Data can be associated with agents as properties—"people properties" in our case.
+Context. - Entities: Generally people in a disease model, the entities in the model dynamically interact over the course of the simulation.
+Data can be associated with entities as properties.

 - Module: An organizational unit of functionality.
 Simulations are